enisbe/stock-trading-app/README.md

 ### Backtesting Model

 Within the Portfolio opitmization model, backtesting of opitmized portfolio is conducted using historical data.
 The backtesting model assesses the profitability of the optimized portfolio strategy and provides a comparison between the performance of opitimized portfolio and the performance of benchmark index -- SPY.
-Below chart displays the result of backtesting in cumulative return term.
+Below chart displays the result of portfolio backtesting in cumulative return term.

 <img src="./images/backtest.png" alt="Backtesting of Portfolio">